StarArawn/kayak_ui/rfcs/widget-restructure-rfc-1.md

 And we can't (or maybe shouldn't) just make both take `KayakContext` because the render method may need immutable access to the props, ID, focusability, etc.

 One way to mitigate this is just to try and mimic as much of the `KayakContext` API as possible.
 This shouldn't be too difficult if we impl `Deref` and `DerefMut` over it.
 But the smaller the API difference, the less of an issue this becomes.

+### Naming Requirements

+As previously mentioned, we currently have a requirement on the naming of a struct for widget props.
+This must follow the `<Widget Name>Props` convention, otherwise the user will face compile errors.
+This can be solved once the  [`more_qualified_paths`](https://github.com/rust-lang/rust/issues/86935) feature is stabilized.

+Other solutions are possible and were previously suggested, but they unfortunately had their own limitations and caveats.
+Namely, they put strict requirements on both the props and the `Widget` trait.

 ## Alternatives